I set forth to write a song for you

 And soon

-I started to feel that singing you lovely lullabies
+I started to realize that singing you lovely lullabies

 Was a far cry / from what you needed.